matrix-org/synapse/docs/upgrade.md

 The `synapse.app.user_dir` worker application type and `update_user_directory` configuration option have also been deprecated.

-To get the same functionality, it's now recommended that the `synapse.app.generic_worker` worker application type is used and that the `notify_appservices_from_worker` and/or `update_user_directory_from_worker` options are set to the name of a worker.
+To get the same functionality as was provided by the deprecated options, it's now recommended that the `synapse.app.generic_worker` worker application type is used and that the `notify_appservices_from_worker` and/or `update_user_directory_from_worker` options are set to the name of a worker.